apache/spark/connector/connect/server/Design-For-Async-API.md

 So we need an object to cache all the data,
 At the same time, it supports TTL to clean up the data that has not been acquired by the client over time to ensure the normal operation of the server

+We can support cache data in memory, but can support cache into file in the future.